jhn-cy/lab-metis/README.md

 - OpenVPN

 ## Updating and Using GitHub as a "blog"
 This README will be for HTB Labs / HTB CDSA Progress.
-I will provide home-lab updates here as well.
-I will likely add pages / READMEs for write-ups on Malware Reverse-Engineering, books and certifications when I cross those bridges.
-The work load right now is rather heavy, so I'm checking things off as I go.